matmutant/LockerSPacePen/README.md

 ##The tree
-Each piece is built on a separate .scad file, thus working on the pen body shape will result in only messing with the body file (Pen.scad) the lockerSpacePen.scad file helps having the whole view of the pen.
+Each piece is built on a separate .scad file, thus working on the pen body shape will result in only messing with the body file (Pen.scad)

+The lockerSpacePen.scad file helps having the whole view of the pen.

 ##The locktrace
 The lever of the locker follows the trace below: